LDMX-Software/dev-build-context/docs/src/custom-geant4.md

 Below are a few that are highlighted for how we use containers and their interaction with the Geant4 build.

 - `CMAKE_INSTALL_PREFIX`: This should be set to a path accessible from the container so that the programs within the container can read from and write to this directory.
 If the geant4 build directory is within `LDMX_BASE` (like it is above), then you could do something like `-DCMAKE_INSTALL_PREFIX=../install` when you run `ldmx cmake` within the build directory.
 - `GEANT4_INSTALL_DATADIR`: If you are building a version of Geant4 that has the same data files as the Geant4 version built into the container image, then you can tell the Geant4 build to use those data files with this option, saving build time and disk space.
 This is helpful if (for example) you are just re-building the same version of Geant4 but in Debug mode.
-You can see where the Geant4 data is within the container with `ldmx 'echo ${G4DATADIR}'` and then use this value `-DGEANT4_INSTALL_DATADIR=/usr/local/share/geant4/data`.
+You can see where the Geant4 data is within the container with `denv printenv G4DATADIR` and then use this value `-DGEANT4_INSTALL_DATADIR=/usr/local/share/geant4/data`.

 The following are the build options used when setting up the container and are likely what you want to get started
 - `-DGEANT4_USE_GDML=ON` Enable reading geometries with the GDML markup language which is used in LDMX-sw for all our geometries